PGX Fiber – A Closer Look

 According to the manufacturers site there are no reported PGX side effects.
 And they claim that the product was tested in Germany, France and the United States.
 All tests show that the PGX Fiber Supplement is safe when used as directed.

 Perhaps the final word should come from Dr Oz who put PGX Fiber on his Top 3 Weight-Loss Hot List in May 2011.
-And once you have read his endorsement you can go direct to your PGX Fiber Daily Soft Gels Here
+This list is no longer up on his site but you can go direct to your PGX Fiber Daily Soft Gels Here